Blogs

 Print cheap paper cards to fit in badge holders

-The daily scanning of COVID screening cards means they will have many opportunities to get lost.
+The daily scanning of screening cards means they will have many opportunities to get lost.
 Existing cards like library cards or student ID cards can be a pain to replace.
-A dedicated, low cost COVID card will pay for itself.
+A dedicated, low-cost screening card will pay for itself.
 Even cheaper, schools can use desktop printed paper cards, if they are placed in the plastic badge holders mentioned above, as long as there is a zip-lock to keep it dry.

 4. Be Smart with Your Badges